 The SBDC Program is managed by the Associate Administrator for Small Business Development Centers (AA/SBDC) at SBA Headquarters.
-The SBA will have substantial involvement in the administration, monitoring and oversight of the cooperative agreement.
+The SBA will have substantial involvement in the administration, monitoring, and oversight of the Cooperative Agreement.
 OSBDC shall assign a Grants Management Specialist (GMS) to review the budget and all fiscal documentation for compliance with applicable Federal and program requirements.
 The Grants Management Officer (GMO) issues the Notice of Award.
 A Program Manager within OSBDC serves as the Grants Officer's Technical Representative (GOTR) responsible for overall monitoring and oversight of the Recipient's SBDC Program award, including compliance with the terms of the Cooperative Agreement and program service delivery and performance.

 The SBA District Office will review the proposal for Agency priorities and performance goals and will designate a Project Officer (PO) to conduct delegated grant monitoring activities on behalf of OSBDC.
-SBA will also conduct biennial financial and programmatic examinations of each SBDC Recipient, as required by statute.
-Performance goals are established by OSBDC and, where applicable, are negotiated in conjunction with the District Office.
+SBA will also conduct biennial financial and programmatic examinations of each SBDC Recipient Organization, as required by statute.
+National performance goal measures have been established by OSBDC in coordination with the America's Small Business Development Centers and the SBA district offices.
+SBDCs will include metrics for each of the measures in response to this Notice of Funding Opportunity and in collaboration with their respective District Office.